 "We are using a multitude of approaches, including genetics, behavior and ecology, to study how the interaction works and how the plant defends itself, how insects find plants and how natural enemies have evolved in respect to the gall fly," he said.
 "All of that helps us to understand evolutionary ecology of the interaction.
 We're looking at ecological interactions and how they evolve, how specialization occurs, how biodiversity is created on this earth.
 We mammals are a tiny part of the diversity, but insects and plants represent the vast majority of the biodiversity described on earth."

-Also during his tenure at Bucknell, Abrahamson and his students studied how fire affects the interactions of plants and animals in central Florida and together published more than 40 papers on the subject.
+Land management Also during his tenure at Bucknell, Abrahamson and his students studied how fire affects the interactions of plants and animals in central Florida and together published more than 40 papers on the subject.
 He and a colleague were largely responsible for bringing about prescribed burns in the Lake Wales ridge area of Florida as a way of controlling wildfires.
 During the 1970s, fire suppression was the key method, but that allowed thick brush to build up over the years, providing abundant fuel for rampant wildfires.

 Abrahamson also has been involved in the preservation of land in the Merrill W. Linn Land & Waterways Conservancy, the Montandon Marsh and Dale's Ridge hiking trail, providing scientific analysis about endangered vegetation and the ecosystem.